Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 you need to set up a custom gateway via ANTHROPIC_BASE_URL.

-Enforcing Gateway Use via MDM
+Enforcing the gateway via MDM

-If ANTHROPIC_BASE_URL is fixed in an OS-level
+ANTHROPIC_BASE_URL can be fixed in the OS-level

 ※ This allows you to force Claude Code to go through your own gateway

-prevents overriding even with a shell export, but this only constrains Claude Code itself.
+it cannot be overridden even with a shell export, but this only constrains Claude Code itself.

 For the gateway, simply "implementing one Anthropic Messages API-compatible reverse proxy" is fine.